 I once had an uncle.
-He was murdered nine years before I was born.
-So of course I never knew him, nor still know too much about him.
-The world I entered was very different from the world he left behind just a few short years earlier.
+He was murdered a little over eight years before I was born.
+Of course I never knew him, nor do I still know much about him.
+The world into which I entered, so few short years later, seemed very different to the world from which he departed.

-In 1938 Czechoslovakia was dismembered, divided into a number of parts, in wake of then British Prime Minister Neville Chamberlain's policy of appeasing the German Fuhrer, Adolf Hitler.
-The south eastern area of Slovakia, including Kosice where my family resided, was handed over to Hungary.
-For Chamberlain, this was just his participation in a game like Monopoly.
-How could he not realise that he was playing with other peoples' property and real peoples' lives.
-The "gain" for the newly Hungarian Jews was that they were not deported and exterminated with the "regular" Slovak Jews, largely in 1942; they were to survive an additional two years, to participate in the bulk, rapid deportation, and subsequent mass murder, of Hungarian Jews.
+In 1938, Czechoslovakia was dismembered, divided into a number of parts, in the wake of then British Prime Minister Neville Chamberlain's mindless policy of appeasing the German Führer, Hitler.
+The south eastern region of Slovakia, including Košice where my family resided, was gifted to Hungary.
+To Chamberlain, this was merely his participation in a game like Monopoly.
+How could he not realise that he was playing with other peoples' property, with real peoples' lives?

 During those two quiet years, Košice’s Jewish population continued in an insulated world.
-It was obvious that things were now not the same as they had been between the wars, but unaware of the mass homicide of their fellows not far away.
-They continued their daily lives under a new, more restrictive regime.
+It was obvious that things were no longer as they had been between the wars.
+However they were totally unaware of the mass homicide and infanticide of their brethren taking place close by.
+They continued their daily lives, albeit under a new, more restrictive regime.
 They were forced to use a different language, which anyway most already spoke fluently.
-Before Chamberlain’s cataclysmic changes, Czechoslovakia, under the guidance of presidents Tomáš Masaryk and his successor, Edvard Beneš, had been the most liberal and the most democratic country in Europe.
+Before Chamberlain’s cataclysmic changes, Czechoslovakia, under the guidance of presidents Tomáš Masaryk and his successor, Edvard Beneš, had been the most liberal and the most democratic country in Europe, possibly in the world.

-But there was persecution during these quiet years.
+However there was persecution during these two quiet years.
 My uncle was arrested in 1943.
 I do not know of which crime he was was officially accused, other than of course of being Jewish.
-He spent a number of months in gaol (for some reason spelt jail in America).
-He was confined with some Polish Jews.
+He spent a number of months in gaol (for some reason Americans spell this as jail).
+He was incarcerated with Polish Jews.
 These co-religionists had escaped from various Nazi work and extermination camps.
-The Slovak and Polish, being both from the slavic family of languages, are similar enough to allow basic communication between the parties, but anyway, most European Jews spoke some Yiddish, though Hungarian Jews less so.)
+Slovak and Polish, being both from the slavic family of languages, are similar enough to allow basic communication between parties.
+(Most European Jews spoke some Yiddish, though Hungarian Jews less so.)

-My uncle's new acquaintances related to him what was happening in other parts of Europe.
+My uncle's new acquaintances related to him what was happening in other regions of the continent.
 They furnished him with exact details: places, dates, names, numbers, geography, extermination camps, work camps, slave labour, defences, trains, railway stations, roads.
-They had a lot of time together and a lot of information was relayed.
-Uncle was very frustrated, helpless, and anyway he was locked away in a prison, there was nothing he could do.
+They spent a lot of time together and much information was relayed.
+Uncle was very frustrated, helpless.
+Locked away in a prison, there was nothing he could do.
 He just absorbed as much detail as he could, with which to warn his contemporaries.

 Towards the end of the year, he was released.
-He returned home, to his wife and children.
-He related what he now knew with certainty.
+He returned home, to his wife and to his children.
+He related what he now knew with absolute certainty.
 He told them in the synagogue, he told them at work.
-He told his fellow Jews wherever he went, of the impending disaster that was coming to Hungary.
-Already the rest of Europe had fallen to the German Nazi killing machine.
+He told his fellow Jews wherever he went, of the impending disaster coming to Hungary.
+Already most of European Jewry had perished to the Nazi killing machine.

 No-one believed him.
 No-one wanted to believe him.
-They all said he was nuts.
-He had gone crazy during his incarceration.
-He had had bad dreams there -- nightmares -- and now he started believing them.
-He was trusting his hallucinations.
+They all said he was crazy.
+He was deranged due to his long incarceration.
+He had had bad dreams — nightmares — there.
+He had now convinced himself of their reality.
+He was unwarily trusting his hallucinations.

-But he understood the truth.
-He had been passed too much information, he knew too much detail.
-He was the only normal person in a society that was living an illusion, a society that had, in his mind, gone totally crazy.
-The only sane person in a community of lunatics.
-He couldn't stand it any more.
-He decided to end his own life.
+Was he the only sane person in a community of lunatics?
+He could bear it no longer.
+He decided to terminate his life.
 He overdosed.
-He was on his way out, perhaps the only escape from the horror, from the impending murder, from the upcoming end of the Jews of Europe.
+He was on his way out.
+Perhaps the only sensible escape from the horror, from the impending murder, from the upcoming end of all Europe’s Jews.

 But his wife found him.
-My aunt discovered him in the nick of time, as he clung to that last thread of life, just before the soul may leave its earthly body.
+My aunt discovered him in the nick of time.
+He was still clinging to that last thread of life, moments before the soul may depart its earthly body.
 She rushed him to hospital.
 They pumped his stomach.
-They brought him back to hell from paradise, from the very entrance to the next world, of peace and tranquility, to a frightful world of horror and savagery.
-Back to a world that was disintegrating, falling apart before his very eyes, but in which no-one else, his family, friends or neighbours, were ready to acknowledge the true situation.
+They brought him back to hell from paradise.
+Back from the very entrance to the next world, of peace and tranquility, to a frightful world of horror and savagery.
+Back to a society, to a civilisation crumbling, disintegrating, collapsing before his very eyes.
+To a reality which no-one — not his family, friends, neighbours nor fellow Jews — was willing to acknowledge.
 My aunt had saved her husband's life.
-He was alive, he was breathing, he walked out of there, back home.
-To another day -- a day of what?
+For now, he was alive, he was breathing.
+He walked out of there, he returned home.
+To another new day — another new day of what?

-Premeditated murder by people who had no idea or notion who my family members were, from where they came, where they worked, what they thought, what they had achieved in their short years on earth.
+Premeditated murder by people who had no idea nor notion who my family members were, from whence they came, where they worked, what they thought, what they had achieved in their short years on earth.
 Not even relating to them at all as human.
 Heartless, callous, barbarous monsters.
 They did not care — they just did not give a damn.

 Yes, I once had an uncle.